History 1301 (Honors)

 INSTRUCTOR: Patrick Goines

-REQUIRED TEXTS: Colin G. Calloway, First Peoples: A Documentary Survey of American Indian History, 3rd ed. and articles on reserve in RGC library.
+REQUIRED TEXTS: Colin G. Calloway, First Peoples: A Documentary Survey of American Indian History, 5th ed. and articles on reserve in RGC library.

-COURSE OBJECTIVE AND RATIONALE: This course is a survey of American Indian history from the first migrations of peoples to the continent to 1890 and partially fulfills the legislative requirement.
+COURSE DESCRIPTION, METHODOLOGY AND RATIONALE: This course is a survey of American Indian history from the first migrations of peoples to the continent to 1890 and partially fulfills the legislative requirement.
 The purpose of this course is to provide an overview of the diversity and complexity of Native American cultures and how they have changed over time.
 Our approach will be both chronological and thematic as we focus on the interaction between Native Americans and people of European descent.
 As we assess the impact of federal Indian policy we will examine Native assimilation, resistance, revivalism, and activism.
 Through out our studies we will see that Native Americans were not simply passive victims, but positive actors in their own affairs as they adjusted to their changing world.
 While it is primarily intended to be a lecture course, we will devote a substantial amount of class time to discussion and questions.
 This class offers students opportunities to pursue historical topics of individual interest and enhance their reading, writing, and critical thinking skills.
 You should be aware of the expectations that the History Department has for all ACC students.
+You should also consult the History Department Webpage.

 REQUIREMENTS AND EXPECTATIONS: Your grade will be determined by in the following manner:

-3 Unit Exams 20% each for a total of 60%
+25% each for a total of 75%

 Research Paper 20%